 The School of Graduate and Postgraduate Studies (SGPS) at Western encourages graduate students to participate in professional development and career-related courses, workshops, talks and events. (see http://grad.uwo.ca/current_students/regulations/9.html).
-As well, the Department of Women’s Studies and Feminist Research (WSFR) offers a number of specialized professional development opportunities for students, as well as other ways to get involved in activities that enable students to gain meaningful experience and add to the strength and presence of our community at Western.
+As well, the Department of Gender, Sexuality, and Women’s Studies (GSWS) offers a number of specialized professional development opportunities for students, as well as other ways to get involved in activities that enable students to gain meaningful experience and add to the strength and presence of our community at Western.

-Graduate students can get involved in a number of leadership positions within WSFR and/or the university.
-Within WSFR, the Graduate Student Representative attends WSFR department meetings and graduate committee meetings to represent graduate student interests.
-The graduate student representative for 2016-17 is Melanie Stone (firstname.lastname@example.org).
-Opportunities also exist for students to get involved in: i) organizing the WSFR Graduate Student Symposiums (see below); (ii) the peer mentorship program; and/or (iii) the WSFR graduate student collective.
+Graduate students can get involved in a number of leadership positions within GSWS and/or the university.
+Within GSWS, the Graduate Student Representative attends GSWS department meetings and graduate committee meetings to represent graduate student interests.
+Opportunities also exist for students to get involved in: i) organizing the GSWS Graduate Student Symposiums (see below); (ii) the peer mentorship program; and/or (iii) the GSWS graduate student collective.
 A call for involvement in these positions is circulated by the Graduate Student Representative each spring.

 Training and Skill Development